malach-it/boruta-server/README.md

 - [Self-Issued OpenID Provider v2](https://openid.net/specs/openid-connect-self-issued-v2-1_0.html)
 - [OpenID for Verifiable Presentations - draft 21](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html)

-This server has been certified for the Basic, Implicit, and Hybrid OpenID Provider profiles by the OpenID Foundation on October, 18th 2022 for the tagged version 0.1.0
+This server has been certified for the Basic, Implicit, and Hybrid OpenID Provider profiles by the OpenID Foundation on October, 18th 2022 for the tagged versions 0.1.0 and 0.5.0

 This server has been certified for the Config and Dynamic OpenID Provider profiles by the OpenID Foundation on May, 16th 2023 for the tagged version 0.2.0